 The choice to present the Ghost as a sheet with blackened eyes not only plays off the iconic image of ghosts, it represents the condition of the deceased, or anyone, when life is ruled by fear rather than lived by faith.

 The Apostle Paul teaches that persons of faith see God, even if only through veil, or a glass darkly.
 Upon death and entering God’s Kingdom the veil is removed and one views God fully, face to face.
 In not proceeding forward, the Ghost now sees and experiences present life as past life, only now it is seen as well through a veil, the veil of death as represented by the sheet.

-Regarding the visual elements of cinema, A Ghost Story is a simple little film-the Ghost is under a sheet with black eyes, there are no special effects, no haunting, nor shrieks nor even a large orchestral score.
+Regarding the visual elements of cinema, A Ghost Story is a simple little film-the Ghost is under a sheet with black eyes, there are very few special effects, no haunting, nor shrieks nor even a large orchestral score.
 When considering the story and themes, however, there is a deep reservoir of complex issues of life and living as well as life and death.
 As such, some viewers who require continuous action or dialogue, steady plot movement, and desire not having to consider deeper issues of life may be put off by the pace, feel, and introspective nature of the film.
 Those viewers who do not require a film by the numbers experience and are open to introspection will savor this finely crafted film.

 A Ghost Story is rated R and stars Casey Affleck and Rooney Mara.

 Link to a discussion guide from Pop Theology on Patheos.com